CI4R-ua/RadarDataCollectionApp/README.md

 # Data collecting process
 Each radar comes with its own software for collecting the data.
-Below, how the application manages to connect with the radar, how it collects the data is explained.
+Below, explanation of how the application manages to connect with the radar and how it collects the data is provided.

 to collect data are explained.